mw10013/cloudflare-openauth-stripe/functions/poc/Ask.md

-## Ask for `object` support in Config to ease Cloudflare env integration and unlock declarative Cloudflare services
+## Add `object` support to Config for Cloudflare Integration and Declarative Services

 Traditionally, environment variables are string based.
 Modern runtimes such as Cloudflare's also put objects into the environment.
 Cloudflare calls these [bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/).
-They allow a Worker, Cloudflare's servless function, to interact with resources on Cloudflare such as D1 (sqlite), R2 (object storage), and DO (durable objects).
-I ask for `object` support in Config to ease Cloudflare env integration and unlock declarative Cloudflare services.
+They allow a Worker, Cloudflare's serverless function, to interact with resources on Cloudflare such as D1 (sqlite), R2 (object storage), and DO (durable objects).
+ConfigProviders hew to tradition and support only string-based configuration so they cannot fully support Cloudflare envs.

+In Effect, a service can be 'fully declarative' — meaning it avoids runtime boilerplate — if its layer constructors don’t need arguments from the application.
+This is a desirable property, as it simplifies layer construction.
+Config supports this declarativity when limited to string-based configuration.
+However, a Cloudflare service, which depends on object bindings in the environment, can’t leverage Config to achieve this property.

+I propose adding `object` support to Config for full Cloudflare env integration and to unlock declarative Cloudflare services.

 ### Proposed API